FREQUENTLY ASKED QUESTIONS

 3. Will I need alot of expensive art materials?

-For the weekly classes, new students need to allow $38 for art stationery.
+For the weekly classes, new students need to initially allow $50 for art stationery.
+Once you have done our beginners lessons, you will then be required to sometimes purchase Oil Pastels, Coloured Pencils, Charcoal and sometimes special papers.
 Everything is supplied for Painting Workshops & Drawing Workshops, except your lunch.

 4. What style do you teach?

 We teach Realism.
 Realism is the only style of art that you can build a pathway from the Left side of the brain to the Right Side of the Brain.
 The Right side of the brain is your "artistic" side.
 Some people are born with this pathway already established.
 If you are one of these people, you are very lucky.
 If not, you can use realism to build this pathway.
 All other styles of art will not create this pathway.
 If you can master realism, you can master any style.